Quake (natural phenomenon): Starquake

 A starquake is an astrophysical phenomenon that occurs when the crust of a neutron star undergoes a sudden adjustment, analogous to an earthquake on Earth.
 Starquakes are thought to result from two different mechanisms.
 One is the huge stresses exerted on the surface of the neutron star produced by twists in the ultra-strong interior magnetic fields.
 A second cause is a result of spindown.
 As the neutron star loses linear velocity due to frame-dragging and by the bleeding off of energy due to it being a rotating magnetic dipole, the crust develops an enormous amount of stress.
 Once that exceeds a certain level, it adjusts itself to a shape closer to non-rotating equilibrium: a perfect sphere.
 The actual change is believed to be on the order of micrometers or less, and occurs in less than a millionth of a second.

 The largest recorded starquake was detected on December 27, 2004 from the ultracompact stellar corpse SGR 1806-20.
 The quake, which occurred 50,000 light years from Earth, released gamma rays equivalent to 10^{37} kW.
 Had it occurred within a distance of 10 light years from Earth, the quake could have triggered a mass extinction.

 Mercuryquake

 A mercuryquake is a quake that occurs on Mercury.

 In 2016 it has been suggested that quakes might happen on Mercury due to the planet's contraction as the interior cools, impact vibrations or from heat or possibly magma rising from the core and mantle.
 It has not been measured or proven yet due to the fact that no probes have landed on its surface.

+Ice quake

+An ice quake, also known as a cryoseism or frost quake, is a non-tectonic seismic event typically caused by a sudden cracking action in water-saturated frozen soil or rock, or by stresses generated at frozen lakes.
+These events often occur when water drains into the ground and freezes, expanding and putting intense stress on its surroundings until it is relieved explosively in the form of tremors, ground cracking, and thundering sounds.

+Within the glacial cryosphere, glacial cryoseisms arise from internal cracking, ocean calving, or basal processes where subglacial water reduces friction, allowing a glacier to suddenly shift.
+Vibrations can also be induced by ocean gravity waves and transoceanic infragravity waves that flex ice shelves across hundreds of kilometers, creating seismic signals detectable by broadband stations.
+While often localized, very large calving events in Greenland and Antarctica have been observed to generate significant seismic events with magnitudes of 5 or larger.